How to Build a Glossary from Domain Class Model?

 Export to excel

-3. In the Export Excel window, specify the output path to save the Excel file in.
+3. In the Export Excel window, specify the output path where you want to save the Excel file.

 Export to Excel

 4. Keep the other settings unchanged.
-Click Export at bottom right.
+Click Export at the bottom right.

 Excel exported

-As a side note, importing changes made in Excel back to the glossary in Visual Paradigm is possible.
+As a side note, it is possible to import changes made in Excel back into the glossary in Visual Paradigm.
 If needed, readers of the glossary can make changes in Excel.
-After that, simply click the import button in the glossary grid (in Visual Paradigm) to import the Excel file back to Visual Paradigm.
+After that, simply click the import button in the glossary grid (in Visual Paradigm) to import the Excel file back into Visual Paradigm.
 The import button is next to the export button.